 “I love to travel and speak to groups, and find it very inspiring to connect with concerned and active people.
 Most everything listed below is information on streamlining the process.
 You won’t find any diva demands, just tips and suggestions learned from almost two decades of travel related to activism and outreach.
 Thank you!”

 - Events local to Los Angeles or in Calpernia’s home state of Tennessee: Public speaking is not a major source of income for Calpernia, and she is always willing to talk about contributing time to events and projects that are happening for a special cause.
 Events local to Los Angeles or her hometown of Nashville are much easier for her to attend, and can require less resources.
-Events benefiting a non-profit cause are certainly important to Calpernia and receive special consideration.
+Events benefiting a severely underfunded non-profit cause are certainly important to Calpernia and receive special consideration.

 - Hotel accommodations – A non-smoking room in a safe area, preferably with walking access to inexpensive dining and markets is necessary.

 - VERY IMPORTANT: Calpernia never uses in-room amenities such as the mini-bar , and only orders from room service if it is expressly included in the booking, so providing the hotel with the event’s credit card or account number to hold the room spares Calpernia being required to provide her own debit card number (she does not use credit cards) and having potentially hundreds of dollars of her own money placed “on hold” by the hotel until checkout to cover these potential uses.
-Depending on the hotel, up to $150 or more of a guest’s bank account per night of planned stay can be placed “on hold” upon checkin to cover potential use of amenities such as room service.
+Depending on the hotel, up to $150 or more of a guest’s bank account per night of planned stay can be placed “on hold” upon check-in to cover potential use of amenities such as room service.
 Having hundreds of dollars of her personal funds placed on hold during her stay can be a deal-breaker when considering whether travel is feasible or not.

 - Especially for student and charitable organizations on a limited budget, a fancy hotel is not necessary, but somewhere clean, safe and located near the school or the airport is good.

-Thanks for considering me, and let me know what you think about my requirements.
+Thanks for considering me, and let me know what you think about these requirements.
 I’m flexible to a point, if necessary, but I’m pretty minimal with my needs so they have never been a difficulty so far.
 I’d love to be able to come and talk to everyone!